timescale/docs/promscale/installation/binary.md

-# Install Promscale using binary
+# Install Promscale from source
 You can install Promscale from source on any operating system.
-The Promscale source files are available from our
-[GitHub releases page][gh-promscale-download].
+The Promscale source files are available at [GitHub releases page][gh-promscale-download].

 Before you begin, you must have an already installed and working Prometheus or OpenTelemetry collector environment.
-Additionally, you need a [self-hosted TimescaleDB instance][tsdb-install-self-hosted] installed.

-## Install TimescaleDB
+## Install TimescaleDB and Promscale extension
-Installing TimescaleDB to use with Promscale requires the TimescaleDB database, as well as the Promscale extension.
+To use with Promscale you need TimescaleDB database, as well as the Promscale extension.
 The Promscale extension contains support functions to improve performance of Promscale.

 <procedure>

-### Build and Install TimescaleDB
+### Compiling and Installing TimescaleDB

 1. Install TimescaleDB following the instructions in the [TimescaleDB install page][tsdb-install-self-hosted]
-1. Compile and install the Promscale extension from source, it is available on the [Promscale extension page][promscale-extension]
+1. Compile and install the Promscale extension from source that is available on the [Promscale extension page][promscale-extension]

 </procedure>

 ## Install the Promscale pre-compiled binary
-In this procedure, you download the Promscale binaries and run them.
+Download the Promscale binaries and run them.

 <procedure>

 ### Installing Promscale from source
-1. At the command prompt, as root, download the appropriate source files for your operating system (get the URL from the [GitHub repository releases page][releases]):
+1. At the command prompt, as a root user, download the appropriate source files for your operating system (get the URL from the [GitHub repository releases page][releases]):
     ```bash
     curl -L -o promscale https://github.com/timescale/promscale/releases/download/<VERSION>/<PROMSCALE_DISTRIBUTION>
     ```
-1. Grant executable permissions on the `promscale` directory:
+1. Grant executable permissions to the `promscale` directory:
     ```bash
     chmod +x promscale
     ```